hiroshiban/cs150server/README.md

 ![cs150server](doc/images/cs150server.jpg)

 **This repository provides tiny but useful (hopefully) tools to control a Konica-Minolta CS-150/160 colorimeter from MATLAB/Python.**
-After the update of the colorimeter from CS-100A to CS-150, Konica-Minolta discontinued to provide low-level libraries to communicate the colorimeter through a simple serial communication protocol.
+After the update of the colorimeter from CS-100A to CS-150, Konica-Minolta discontinued to provide low-level libraries to communicate with the colorimeter through a simple serial communication protocol.
 Instead, the manufacture now provides a bit higher-level C# libraries only.
 This update may be useful in some specific situations, while it makes the communications from the external (non-C#) programs, such as MATLAB and Python, difficult.
 Therefore, I developed simple tools to control the CS-150/160 colorimeter from MATLAB/Python via a tiny C# command server.

 **NOTE: if you copy cs150.m and cs150server directory to ~/subfunctions/colorimeter directory of my inhouse software package, [Mcalibrator2](https://github.com/hiroshiban/Mcalibrator2), you can use cs-150 with Mcalibrato2 on MATLAB.**